-CONTRACT - Terms (lectures 9 and 10) Any term of a contract must be clear and certain.
+BUSINESS LAW - KEY ELEMENTS (lecture 4) TERMS Any term of a contract must be clear and certain.
 If there is any ambiguity, there can be no agreement - Gibson v Manchester CC.
-Mere puff (advertising hyperbole) and mere representation (statement of fact) are NOT terms.
+Mere puff (hyperbolic ambiguous statements- Dimmock v Hallet), which is not actionable, and mere representation (statement of fact) are NOT terms.
 A term is a contractual promise.
 The first step in relation to terms is to see if the statement is incorporated into the contract.
 There are 'express terms' (both parties are aware of them), including pre-contractual statements made during negotiations, and agreed terms written into the contract.
 'Implied terms' (terms that neither party has necessarily seen), which can be implied by the courts at common law: in law (necessary to contract) OR in fact (business efficacy to contract - intention imputed to parties), and can implied by statute.
-EXPRESS TERMS Terms that are specifically agreed between the parties either orally or in writing are said to be express.
-1.Was the statement when it was made, was it clear the statement was important? - Bannerman v white.
-The court decided that it was a term of the contract that the hops had not been treated with sulphur.
-2. Timing (just before or at the point of contracting in order for it to be a term)- Routledge v McKay 3.Reduction into writing - Inntrepreneur Pub Co v East Crown Ltd. Is the term in the contract?
-COURT CONSIDERS: 1.Specialist knowledge - Oscar Chess v Williams; cf Bentley v Harold smith (motors) 2.Assumption of responsibility - if you haven't been allowed to verify then it will be a term of the contract- Schawel v Reade.
-However, in Hopkins v Tanqueray, the delay was too long, i.e the sale was made activity, so it wasn't ever et a a tor of the contract.
-PAROL EVIDENCE RULE- Extrinsic evidence may not be adduced to vary an express written contract - Jacobs v Batavia If you have a written contract, nothing outside should be allowed into it.
-Avoiding the Rule 1.Not wholly written contracts- J Evans & Sons v Andrea Merzario.
-Ct decided it was a partly written contract.
-2.Collateral contracts - City of Westminster v Mudd 3.Where terms 'onerous' - Interfoto v Stiletto.
-Can't bury an onus clause in the contract - needs to be obvious.
+EXPRESS TERMS Terms that are specifically agreed between the parties either orally or in writing are said to be express. - 1.
+Was the statement when it was made, was it clear the statement was important?
+Bannerman v white.
+The court decided that it was a term of the contract that the hops had not been treated with sulphur. - 2.Timing (just before or at the point of contracting in order for it to be a term)- Routledge v McKay - 3.Reduction into writing Inntrepreneur Pub Co v East Crown Ltd COURT CONSIDERS:

+- 1.Specialist knowledge Oscar Chess v Williams; Bentley v Harold smith (motors) - 2.Assumption of responsibility-if you haven't been allowed to verify then it will be a term of the contract-Schawel y Read.
+However, in Verkals to long i.e the sale was made a day later.
+PAROL EVIDENCE RULE Extrinsic evidence may not be adduced to vary an express written contract - Jacobs v Batavia Avoiding the Rule - 1.Not wholly written contracts- J Evans & Sons v Andrea Merzario.
+Ct decided it was a part contract. - 2.Collateral contracts City of Westminster v Mudd - 3.Where terms 'onerous' Interfoto v Stiletto.
+Can't bury an onus clause in the contract needs to be obvious.
 Avoiding the argument Include the entire agreement clause - Inntrepreneur Pub Co. v East Crown ltd IMPLIED TERMS Implied terms are those to which no direct reference has been made during negotiations.
-TERMS IMPLIED IN LAW A term implied in law into all contracts of a particular type because it is necessary - Liverpool City Council v Irwin; Mahmud v BCCI; Crossley v Faithful & Gould Holdings Ltd TERMS IMPLIED IN FACT Trade custom (two business in same business know what eachother contracts are like, despite the fact the contract was not signed in time) - British Crane Hire v Ipswich Plant Course of dealing (it must be regular and consistent) -McCutcheon v MacBrayne; Hollier v Ramblers Motors.
-However, in Photolibrary Ltd v Burda Senator Verlag, there was a course of dealing.
-Test: partice in cn it is rear of able man which the business knowledge and context of the contract -AG as the set of Relation Telecom Ltd Business efficacy: The Moorcock.
+TERMS IMPLIED IN LAW A term implied in law into all contracts of a particular type because it is necessary - Liverpool City Council v Irwin; Mahmud v BCCI; Crossley v Faithful & Gould Holdings Ltd TERMS IMPLIED IN FACT Trade custom (two business in same business) - British Crane Hire v Ipswich Plant Course of dealing (it must be regular and consistent) - McCutcheon v MacBrayne; Hollier v Ramblers Motors; Hillas v Arcas However, in Photolibrary Ltd v Burda Sengtor Verlag in re was course of Lea in The parties' intentions reasonable measured to the last knowledge and control of the contract - AG of Belize v Belize Telecom Ltd Business efficacy: The Moorcock.
 The test: "something so obvious that it goes without saying" - Shirlaw v Southern Foundries.
-Contrast: Ultraframe (uk) ltd v tailored roofing systems with equitable life assurance society v hyman IMPLIED BY STATUTE Sale of Goods Act 1979 - implies terms into a contract S12 Title (can't sell something you don't own ie nemo dat qui non habet)- Rowland v Divall S13 Description - Arcos v Ronaasen S14 Quality or fitness - Priest v Last - only applies to sales made in the course of business S15 Sample - Godley v Perry Sale of Goods & Services Act 1982 - S13 with due care and skill - S14 within reasonable time - S15 pay reasonable consideration BREACH OF A TERM The breach of a term gives rise to two possible options:
+Contrast: Ultraframe (uk) ltd v tailored roofing systems with equitable life assurance society v hyman IMPLIED BY STATUTE Sale of Goods Act 1979 - S12 Title (can't see something you don't own ie nemo dat qui non habet)- Rowland v Divall - S13 Description Arcos v Ronaasen - S14 Quality or fitness Priest v Last - S15 Sample Godley v Perry Sale of Goods & Services Act 1982 S13 - with due care and skill S14 - within reasonable time S15 - pay reasonable consideration BREACH OF A TERM The breach of a term gives rise to two possible options: